Riane Eisler in her new book “Tomorrows Children”

 Here is a sampling of the toxins that can misdirect the

-development of a child’s brain.—Lead exposure in infants and children is associated with
+development of a child’s brain.—Lead exposure in infants and children is

 attention deficit, aggression, and reduced IQ.
 Blood lead levels